Chapter 28A.410 RCW

 (iv) A Washington professional educator standards board-approved administrator or teacher preparation program;

-(5) Continuing education focused on equity-based school practices must be aligned with the standards for cultural competency developed under *RCW 28A.410.260.
+(6) Continuing education focused on equity-based school practices must be aligned with the standards of practice developed by the Washington professional educator standards board under RCW 28A.410.260.

 NOTES: